PowerShell/SHiPS/docs/Design.md

 }
 ```

-When a user type dir, the following output will appear.
+When a user types dir, the following output will appear.

 ```powershell
 PS az:\> dir